haesoox3/senior-enrichment/README.md

 ```
 PUT
-- updated student info for one student
+X updated student info for one student
 - updated campus info for one campus
 ```